outscale/terraform-provider-outscale/website/docs/d/snapshots.html.markdown

 ---
 layout: "outscale"
-page_title: "3DS OUTSCALE: outscale_snapshot"
+page_title: "3DS OUTSCALE: outscale_snapshots"
-sidebar_current: "outscale-snapshot"
+sidebar_current: "outscale-snapshots"
 description: |-
   [Provides information about snapshots.]
 ---

-# outscale_snapshot Data Source
+# outscale_snapshots Data Source

 Provides information about snapshots.
 For more information on this resource, see the [User Guide](https://wiki.outscale.net/display/EN/About+Snapshots).